 - Finding and attending a support group (either in-person or online)

 - Becoming educated about the disease, treatment options, and what to anticipate as it advances

 An experienced home care provider, like Abby Senior Care, is an invaluable asset to family members caring for a senior loved one with dementia.
 Setting up home care services now, in the earliest stage, is imperative to building trust and rapport with the senior – something which will be vital as the dementia progresses into subsequent stages.
 Additionally, it allows family caregivers the chance for ongoing, regularly scheduled breaks from care.
 Our professionally trained and experienced care experts are highly skilled and up to date on the most effective dementia care techniques.

 We can also offer helpful resources targeted to particular challenges you’re facing.
-Just reach out to us at 303-699-8840 and ask for a complimentary in-home consultation to learn more about our experienced dementia care in Aurora, Colorado, and the surrounding communities.
+Just reach out to us at 303-699-8840 and ask for a complimentary in-home consultation to learn more about our experienced senior in home care in Denver and the surrounding communities.
 With Abby Senior Care, you’re never alone; we’re here to walk with you each step of the way.